X-Mechanics/devastator/README.md

 Devastator makes it easy to build high-performance and efficient transformers (with memory) on a wide variety of data types.

-- Blur: Transformers for text data
+## Blur: Transformers for text data

-- Perceptor: Transformers for image and video data (NotImplemented)

-- Blaster: Transformers for audio and wave-form data (NotImplemented)

-## Quickstart

 ### Reproducing [Wikitext-103 benchmarks](https://paperswithcode.com/sota/language-modelling-on-wikitext-103)